 Why You May Need A Philadelphia Wrongful Death Lawyer

 When a death is caused by the negligence or intentional act of another person, it is considered a wrongful death.
 If you have lost a loved one in such a circumstance, you may have the right to file a wrongful death claim.
-A Philadelphia wrongful death lawyer can help you navigate this process and fight for the compensation you and your family deserve.
+A Philly wrongful death lawyer can help you navigate this process and fight for the compensation you and your family deserve.

 According to the Centers for Disease Control and Prevention (CDC), in 2020, 200,955 deaths occurred due to unintentional injuries, 42,114 deaths happened due to unintentional falls, 40,698 deaths occurred due to motor vehicle accidents, and nearly 87,000 people were killed due to unintentional poisoning.